 Here’s a closer look at the life cycle of heartworms:

-• Development.
-The microfilariae mature into larvae for about 10 to 14 days.
+Development | The microfilariae mature into larvae for about 10 to 14 days. |

-• Maturity.
-The parasites continue to develop and mature into adult heartworms for 6 to 7 months.
-They eventually stay in the heart, lungs, and nearby blood vessels.
+Maturity | The heartworms continue to develop and mature into adults for around 6-7 months.
+They reside in the heart, lungs, and blood vessels. |

 What Dogs Are High Risk for Heartworm?